ethereum/go-ethereum/content/docs/tools/Clef/CliqueSigning.md

 INFO [06-16|11:14:54.125] Successfully wrote genesis state         database=lightchaindata hash=187412..4deb98
 ```

-At this point a Clique network exists with blocks that can be signed.
+At this point a Geth has been initiated with a genesis configuration.

 ## Prepping Clef

-In order to make use of Clef for signing:
+In order to make use of `clef` for signing:

-1. Ensure Clef knows the password for the keystore.
+1. Ensure `clef` knows the password for the keystore.
-2. Ensure Clef auto-approves clique signing requests.
+2. Ensure `clef` auto-approves clique signing requests.

 These two things are independent of each other.
-First of all, however, Clef must be initiated (for this example the password is `clefclefclef`)
+First of all, however, `clef` must be initiated (for this example the password is `clefclefclef`)

 ```
 $ clef --keystore ./ddir/keystore --configdir ./clef --chainid 15 --suppress-bootwarn init